swico/qr-bill/README.md

 Supporting material for the introduction of the [QR bill](https://www.swiss-qr-invoice.org) in Switzerland.

+## Issues and discussions

+Swico is collecting issues about its [validator](https://www.swiss-qr-invoice.org/validator) and the QR bill implementation guidelines on this **[dedicated issues page](https://github.com/swico/www.swiss-qr-invoice.org/issues)**.

 ## Sample invoices

 | ERP               |   Version    | Sample file                                                                                                                           | Format | Date added |